Overview

 You may work extended hours and shift work, including nights and weekends.

-You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for Ophthalmic Medical Personnel to ensure you can successfully meet the occupational requirements for the program and profession.
+You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for ophthalmic medical personnel to ensure you can successfully meet the occupational requirements for the program and profession.

 You will be assigned practicum placements with consideration given to your preference of location.
 However, due to limited availability in Calgary, it might be necessary for you to travel or relocate outside the city.
+Special considerations will not be accommodated.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
-Find out what requirements you need for this program
+Find out what requirements you need for this program.

 Our Ophthalmic and Optometric Assisting program provides entry-level certification.